-The eight practices of the MMD Content Framework are organized into key components: foundational educational practices, effective teaching and learning practices, and supportive context.
-It is recommended that building administration use concepts from the leadership module to support building-level implementation of the MMD practices.
+The eight practices of the MMD/DCI Content Framework are organized into key components: foundational educational practices, effective teaching and learning practices, and supportive context.
+It is recommended that building administration use concepts from the leadership module to support building-level implementation of these practices.
 Faculty and staff should implement the foundational educational practices modules before moving to the effective teaching and learning practices modules.
-The school-based implementation coaching module should be used to support implementation of the MMD practices.
+The school-based implementation coaching module should be used to support implementation of these practices.

-Key Components of the MMD Content Framework and Associated Professional Learning Modules
+Key Components of the Content Framework and Associated Professional Learning Modules

 and the Collaborative Work (CW).
 The key components of this framework are: